LordAshes/TaleSpire-LightPlugin/README.md

 will automatically hide the mini (leaving only the light effect) and will also erase the base mini name so that its name does not clutter the GM view.

+### Configuring Update Interval

+The R2ModMan configuration for the plugin contains an value which determines how often the light flicker is updated.
+The higher the number the less frequently the light flicker is updated and thus the less flickering.
+The smaller the value the faster the flickering will change.
+Min 0.

 ## Limitations

 1. Currently the JSON file is a local file which, if modified, need to be distributed to all